-Families currently relocate on an average of every 7 years.
-This means transaction costs that can be 8-10% of the total cost of a home.
+Data shows that families relocate on an average of every 7 years which means transaction costs that can be 8-10% of the total cost of a home.
 Staying in one house that can change as needs change avoids those costs.

 Our existing stock of large houses can be retrofitted for conversion into duplexes, triplexes, workplexes, or flexplexes to accommodate more people who are working where they live, and sharing space and support services.